inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 [TODO] - pic of the example interactions

 There's four separate experiments detailed to address those.
 They use the same particular model ("175B-parameter pre-trained, decoder-only transformer fine-tuned to be a helpful dialog assistant using RLHF".
 I know what some of those words mean, but I'm not exactly sure what this describes.
-In particular, why is it significant that this is a pre-trained model, and what does it mean for it to be decoder-only?
+In particular, why is it significant that this is a pre-trained model, and what it mean for it to be decoder-only?
 In the original paper, some of those terms have citations next to them.
 Anyone familiar with these?)

 [TODO] - pic of the quoted sentence from pg2